progress/JSDO/README.md

 # JSDO
-JavaScript Implementation of the CloudDataObject
+JavaScript Implementation of the CloudDataObject used by Progress OpenEdge and Rollbase.